awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/300_Labs/300_Using_WAT_With_Cloudformation_And_Custom_Lambda/_index.md

 ---
-title: "Level 300: Using Well-Architected AWS Lambda-backed custom resources for AWS CloudFormation"
+title: "Level 300: Using custom resource in AWS CloudFormation to create and update Well-Architected Reviews"
-menutitle: "Well-Architected AWS Lambda-backed custom resources"
+menutitle: "Using custom resource in AWS CloudFormation to create and update Well-Architected Reviews"
 date: 2021-03-25T11:16:09-04:00
 chapter: false
 weight: 1